 Anyone seeking to undertake new construction in D.C. or to make repairs, alterations, or additions to existing buildings should consult with the Department of Consumer and Regulatory Affairs (DCRA) to determine whether the proposed project conforms to the applicable zoning requirements.
 If the proposed project conflicts with the 2016 Zoning Regulations or the Zoning Map, the Zoning Administrator (who is part of DCRA and has the authority to interpret and administer the Zoning Regulations as adopted by the Zoning Commission), will determine the required zoning relief.
 The person or organization may at that time: (1) modify the proposed project to conform to the Zoning Regulations and the Zoning Map; (2) appeal the Zoning Administrator's decision (with cause) to the Board of Zoning Adjustment; or (3) apply for relief from the Board of Zoning Adjustment (BZA) or the Zoning Commission (ZC).
 The Office of Zoning's Zoning 101 offers an excellent overview of the entire process.

 Since September 2017, the following special exception relief requests for Burleith properties have been filed with the BZA.
-(No variance requests have been filed to date.)
+(No variance requests have been filed with the ZC to date.)
 All related documents (exhibits) are filed under the Interactive Zoning Information System (IZIS) system, which allows online case filing, viewing, processing, and management of BZA and ZC cases.
-Enter the IZIS case number and click on "View Full Log" after the page loads.
+Enter the IZIS case number, select the case, click on "View Details," and click on "View Full Log" after the page loads.
 (Note that there may be more than one page of exhibits.)

 |Burleith Address / IZIS Case #||ANC 2E Meeting / Exhibit #||BZA Hearing||Status / Exhibit #|

 A BCA board member monitors the Weekly Zoning Cases Report, which lists the cases submitted to the BZA (special exception) and ZC (variance) during the previous week.
-The BCA emails BCA members and the Yahoo listserv when cases for Burleith properties are filed so that anyone wishing to express a view, in support or opposition, to ANC 2E, BZA (special exception), or ZC (variance) can do so at the appropriate time.
-The BCA also monitors the ANC 2E agendas and ZC/BZA calendar and emails the membership and listserv when these requests are scheduled for public discussion (ANC 2E at Georgetown Visitation, 1524 35th Street NW) and a public hearing (ZC/BZA at 441 4th Street NW, Room 220 South).
+The BCA emails BCA members and the Burleith listserv when cases for Burleith properties are placed on the ANC 2E agenda and ZC/BZA calendar so that anyone wishing to express a view, in support or opposition, in person or in writing, to ANC 2E, BZA (special exception), or ZC (variance) can do so at the appropriate time.

 Office of Zoning